FailAcademy/learning/wdp-vancouver/_slides/week-08/04-components-directives-forms.md

 # Putting It All Together

-Now that we have set up our component's data models, and we're storing the relevent information on properties of our Component Class, it's finally time to link the data to the HTML template!
+Now that we have set up our component's data models, and we're storing the relevant information on properties of our Component Class, it's finally time to link the data to the HTML template!

 ---

 # Input Controls

-To control our form's inputs (In our case we'll be checking check for valid values), we'll need to modify the form with the following *attribute directives*:
+To control our form's inputs (in our case we'll be checking check for valid values), we'll need to modify the form with the following **attribute directives**:

 ```html
 <form #arrivalForm="ngForm">